Perinatal & Postpartum Anxiety Therapy in Vienna, Virginia

 You do not have to manage that alone.

-We provide virtual therapy throughout Virginia, and in-person therapy in Vienna, Virginia (beginning April 2026).
+We provide virtual therapy throughout Virginia, along with in-person therapy in Vienna through our partnership with the Behive Wellness community.

 Common Concerns During Pregnancy and Postpartum

-Many people come to therapy feeling unsure if what they’re experiencing is “normal”—or something more.
+Many people come to therapy wondering if what they’re experiencing is “normal”—or something more.

 (repetitive thoughts, mental loops, checking, or reassurance-seeking that feel impossible to turn off)